Golf in Antigua and Barbuda

 Cedar Valley Golf Club.
 Northeast of St. John's, Cedar Valley Golf Club has a driving range and par-70, 6,157-yard, 18-hole course.
 The not terribly well-maintained terrain offers some challenges with tight hilly fairways and numerous doglegs (Hole 7 is a perfect example).
 The 5th hole has exceptional ocean vistas from the top of the tee, and the par-5 9th offers the trickiest design with steep slopes and swales.
 Greens fees are $49 ($25 for 9 holes); carts are $42 ($22 for 9 holes).
 The Spinach!
 Cafe offers free Wi-Fi.
 Friar's Hill.
 268/462–0161. www.cedarvalleygolf.ag.

 Jolly Harbour Golf Course.
 Jolly Harbour Golf Course is a par-71, 6,001-yard (officially, but it's really 5,587 yards from the back tees), 18-hole course designed by Karl Litten.
 The flat Florida-style layout is lushly tropical, with seven lakes adding to the challenge.
 The 15th is the signature hole, with a sharp dogleg and long carry over two hazards.
 Unfortunately, fairways are often dry and patchy, drainage is poor, and the pro shop and "19th hole" are barely adequate.
-Greens fees are $57.50 ($97.75 including motorized cart) or $34.50/$23 for 9 holes.
+Greens fees are $57.50 ($97.75 including motorized cart) or $34.50/$23 for 9 holes, with twilight discounts.
 Visitors can participate in regular tournaments and "meet-and-greet" events.
 Jolly Harbour.
 268/462–7771 Ext.
 608. www.jollyharbourantigua.com/golf.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013